websanco/liferay-learn/docs/dxp/latest/en/liferay-internals/architecture/architecture.md

 ## Core

-Liferay is a web application that runs on your application server.
-The Core bootstraps the application and Liferay's [built-in frameworks](../../developing-applications/core_frameworks.html).
+DXP/Portal is a web application that runs on your application server.
+The Core bootstraps the application and its [frameworks](../../developing-applications/core_frameworks.html).

 There are frameworks for these things and more: